UnknownGenie/contactless-thermometer-with-facial-recognition/README.md

 Temperature sensor is used to determine temeprature.

-A web interface is provided to interact with RaspberryPi./n
+A web interface is provided to interact with RaspberryPi.

 # Usage
 1. git clone https://github.com/UnknownGenie/contactless-thermometer-with-facial-recognition